nicolas92g/Cproject2i/README.md

 <h1>Cproject2i - C project for ESGI</h1><br>

 <p>
-    This project is a small 3D game made with C and OpenGL
+    This project is a small 3D game made with C and OpenGL.<br>
+    This was developped on MSVC compiler of Visual Studio 2022 and not tested on any other environment.
 </p>
 <br>
 <h2>